I’m originally from the United States. Since I moved to El Salvador in 2018, I have observed a lot of key differences to that of the USA.

 Most people live at home with their parents, sometimes even after they are married.
 Then, they’ll buy a house and start their own family.

-Things are much more “local”.
+Things in El Salvador are much more “local”.

 In developed countries, when we want something, we drive to the store and buy it.
 In El Salvador, local venders sell things out of their homes.
 Of course, their are many normal towns and cities.
 But, many people don’t have access to cars.
 And a family has a car, it’s often only used by the parents (due to the fact that cars are prized possessions and require expensive upkeep).
 Anyway, limited access to vehicles means that it’s very common to see little restaurants start in a home and street vendors to turn their homes into commercial kitchens to make food to sell.
 They sell everything from their homes, including food, building materials, clothing, car parts…pretty much everything.